kata-ai/kata-platform-docs/docs/channels/whatsapp.md

 ### How to Use

+Follow these steps to create a new List Message bot action type

 1. Go to the Kata Platform and select your project.

 2. Click to **Flow > Conversation Flow > State > Action List**.